Likud Denies PM Support for Direct Election | Hamodia.com

 Blue and White has not commented on the reports.

-Israel briefly experimented with direct elections for prime minister in the 1990s — Netanyahu’s first election to the premiership, when he defeated Shimon Peres in 1996, was also Israel’s first direct election for prime minister — but soon went back to voting for parties rather than individual candidates—because it made coalition-building even harder.
+Israel briefly experimented with direct elections for prime minister in the 1990s — Netanyahu’s first election to the premiership, when he defeated Shimon Peres in 1996, was also Israel’s first direct election for prime minister — but soon went back to voting for parties rather than individual candidates, because the latter made coalition-building even harder.